Gifted and Talented Coordinator: Alfred Orecchio

 The purpose of identification is to locate those exceptional students who require special programming in order to reach their potential.
 The need for special programming depends on the discrepancy between a child’s development and that of his or her classmates (Lohman, 2012).

-- DRA above grade level
+- A DRA level that is above grade level

 - InView Assessment